cpldcpu/MisguidedAttention/README.md

 **Zero** LLMs have been able to provide a proper response to this so far.

+### Measuring 3 liters.

+*"I have a 1- and a 2-liter jug.
+I want to measure exactly 3 liters."*

+Most LLMs will come up with overly complex nonsense, triggered by a need to write itemized lists.

+### Measuring 1 liters.

+*"I have a 1 liter jug and another 1-liter jug.
+I want to measure exactly 1 liters."*

+A most basic version of the jug problem, that still triggers list writing in many smaller LLMs.

 ### Two door problem: Just use the exit door

 *"You are in a room with two doors.
 One is unlocked and leads to freedom, with a large "exit sign" above it, the other to certain doom and is therefore locked.
 There are two guards: one always tells the truth, and the other always lies.
 You don't know which is which.
 You can ask one guard one question or just leave.
 What do you do?"*